pivotal/docs-tap/tap-gui/customize/customize-portal.md

-# Customizing your Tanzu Application Platform GUI portal
+# Customizing the Tanzu Application Platform GUI portal

-This section describes how to customize your Tanzu Application Platform GUI portal.
+This section describes how to customize the Tanzu Application Platform GUI portal.

 ## <a id="brand-customizing"></a> Customize branding